Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 We made the input detection functions `private`.
 The goal is to no longer use them outside our `InputManager` class.

-Instead, we will create `public` "action" function that will correspond to the different input we want to be associated with one action.
-For instance, going up will be associated with holding the W, Z or Up keys, or maintaining the gamepad's left thumb stick, or its up directional pad button.
+Instead, we will create `public` action functions that correspond to the different in-game actions.
+For instance, the Up action can be triggered by pressing W, Z, Up arrow, or the gamepad's DPadUp or left thumbstick up.

 ```csharp
 internal class InputManager